xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Description

 An `cdlInterfaces` is a special type of computed `cdlOptions` object.
-It provides an abstraction mechanism that can be used to simplify XCDL expressions.
+It provides an abstraction mechanism that can be used to simplify xCDL expressions.
 An `cdlInterfaces` can have most of the properties and behaviour of an `object`, but with some limitations (see the Unavailable properties below)

 As an example, suppose that some package relies on the presence of code that implements the standard kernel scheduling interface.
 However the requirement is no more stringent than this, so the constraint can be satisfied by the mlqueue scheduler, the bitmap scheduler, or any additional schedulers that may get implemented in the future.
 A first attempt at expressing the dependency might be: